 The safety zone around a curtain system is one half of the distance between the closest two anchor points to the impact area.
 If a blanket is being used as a self-contained enclosure, allowances have to be made for the distance the blanket will move before it is constrained by the item being tested.
 Once an application is engineered we can prescribe a safety zone based on the final configuration.

-If the cover is not damaged, the product is not damaged.
-The cover is much less cut resistant and will rip before the Auxetic materials are significantly stressed.
-If the cover is damaged by the failure Blast Control should be contacted to inspect the system for internal damage and repair the cover as needed.
-During product testing, the pressures were raised in subsequent tests and many of the blankets were impacted numerous times before we achieved a pressure sufficient to damage the Auxetic material.
+If the cover is not damaged, the barrier is fit for use.
+The core materials are much more durable than the cover and will not be damaged by anything that is not able to penetrate the cover.
+If the cover is penetrated by a projectile Blast Control should be contacted to determine a course of action for inspection.
+During product testing, the pressures were raised in subsequent tests and many blankets were impacted numerous times before a pressure capable of damaging the core materials was achieved.

 Our Torque LockTM System requires no tools.
 Torque Pins are used to twist the cables together and are held in place by a Torque Panel.
 It is easier than setting up your average camping tent.

 Blast Control’s products have successfully passed perforation and ballistic limit testing conducted by numerous independent third-party organizations.
 The parameters of these tests were formulated to specifically replicate various projectiles launched from failure of pressurized equipment utilized in industrial operations such as oil and gas.
 Our barriers have been impacted with projectiles ranging in size from one half inch diameter up to six inch diameter and at pressures up to 17,000 psi without failure.
 The barriers have been successfully tested against high pressure fluid jet at 24,000 psi.
 They’ve also successfully mitigated shrapnel from IEDs and RPGs detonated at point blank range.
 Additionally, Blast Control maintains in house live-fire testing capabilities utilized in ongoing R&D and product enhancement.